-On mobile devices, the combination of the greatest possible security and optimum user-friendliness is implemented in a particularly straightforward way.
-This is because the majority of today's smartphones already come with advanced security features – such as Apple's Face ID facility and the fingerprint scanners built into a large number of devices.
+On mobile devices, the combination of the greatest possible security and optimum user-friendliness is implemented particularly straightforwardly.
+This is because most of today's smartphones already come with advanced security features – such as Apple's Face ID facility and fingerprint scanners built into many devices.
 Thanks to these hardware-based approaches, in which all of the user's biometric data is stored in specially secured chips and never leaves the device, information cannot be hacked by cybercriminals at any time.
 For the purposes of multi-factor authentication (MFA), today's banking apps utilise these security features, thereby allowing users to log in within seconds – quickly and easily – by simply looking at the display or with their fingerprint.

-Biometric authentication also drastically simplifies the login process on PCs while simultaneously preventing unauthorised individuals from gaining access to accounts using stolen data.
-This is because, if a user enters their account number and password on the website, a push message is sent to their mobile app as part of the two-factor authentication process.
-In order to prove their identity, users can then identify themselves on their smartphone by means of a fingerprint or facial recognition.
+Biometric authentication also drastically simplifies the login process on PCs while preventing unauthorised individuals from accessing accounts using stolen data.
+This is because if a user enters their account number and password on the website, a push message is sent to their mobile app as part of the two-factor authentication process.
+In order to prove their identity, users can then identify themselves on their smartphones by means of a fingerprint or facial recognition.

 Built-in security with FIDO2

 These levels of security and convenience are made possible by the implementation of the FIDO2 standard.
 FIDO – short for "Fast Identity Online" – is designed as an open and licence-free industry standard for secure, fast and easy authentication on the Internet.
 Thanks to the currently ongoing development of FIDO2, users can therefore utilise hardware-based authentication methods such as fingerprint or facial recognition for the first time.